MannBell/junior-frontendmentor-1/README.md

 # junior-frontendmentor-1
-crowdfunding product page
+Crowdfunding product page.

+You can visit the website here: https://mannbell.github.io/junior-frontendmentor-1/

-if you want to see the assets go to the `build` branch
+If you want to see the assets go to the `build` branch